 There are more than 600 group purchasing entities in the U.S., each unique in size and operation.
 Procurement professionals are adept at sourcing and comparing long-term value.
 If you’re evaluating a procurement partner, use those same skills to discover a partner who aligns with your needs and values.

-OMNIA Partners serves participants within public sector, private sector, nonprofit, multifamily housing and private equity.
+OMNIA Partners serves participants within public sector, private sector, nonprofit, real estate and private equity.
 Offering the nation's most comprehensive portfolio of products and services from industry-leading suppliers with compliant contracts.
 There is never an obligation to buy, and best of all, membership is FREE!

 We are your ally throughout the purchasing process – committed to helping members achieve the greatest savings with less time spent on sourcing and procuring and strengthening supplier relationships through ongoing contract management.